shiva/blog-posts/2008/2008-09-25-webified-desktop-applications.md

 ---
-layout: post
 title: Webified desktop applications
-categories: \[\]
 tags:
   - AIR-based apps
   - flaws
   - flickr uploader
   - uploader v3
   - web-technology based app
   - webified desktop applications
-published: true
-meta:
-\_edit\_last: '1'
-author:
-login: admin
-email: shiv@shiv.me
-display\_name: Shiva
-first\_name: Shiva
-last\_name: Velmurugan
+description: Webified desktop applications
+date: '2008-9-25'
 ---

 You know something is seriously out of whack, when you download a 12 MB application that is just a step above an ftp application.
 I know, a rant at such an ungodly hour!
 Yup!
 I have been up 2 hours past bed-time trying to upload a few high-resolution photos.